Las Vegas Strip: Unincorporated town

-In 1950, Mayor Ernie Cragin of the City of Las Vegas sought to annex the Las Vegas Strip, which was unincorporated Clark County territory, in order to expand the city's tax base to fund his ambitious building agenda and pay down the city's rising debt.
+In 1950, Mayor Ernie Cragin of the City of Las Vegas sought to annex the Las Vegas Strip, which ran through unincorporated Clark County territory, in order to expand the city's tax base to fund his ambitious building agenda and pay down the city's rising debt.
 Instead, Gus Greenbaum of the Flamingo led a group of casino executives to lobby the Clark County commissioners for town status.
 Two unincorporated towns were eventually created, Paradise and Winchester.
 More than two decades later, the Supreme Court of Nevada struck down a 1975 Nevada state law that would have folded the Strip and the rest of the urban areas of Clark County into the City of Las Vegas.

 Caesars Palace was established in 1966.
-In 1968, Kirk Kerkorian purchased the Flamingo and hired Sahara Hotels Vice President Alex Shoofey as president.
-Alex Shoofey brought along 33 of Sahara's top executives.
-The Flamingo was used to train future employees of the International Hotel, which was under construction.
 Opening in 1969, the International Hotel, with 1,512 rooms, began the era of mega-resorts.
 The International is known as Westgate Las Vegas today.

-The first MGM Grand Hotel and Casino, also a Kerkorian property, opened in 1973 with 2,084 rooms.
-At the time, this was one of the largest hotels in the world by number of rooms.
-The Rossiya Hotel built in 1967 in Moscow, for instance, had 3,200 rooms; however, most of the rooms in the Rossiya Hotel were single rooms of 118 sq. ft (roughly 1/4 size of a standard room at the MGM Grand Resort).
+The first MGM Grand Hotel and Casino opened in 1973 with 2,084 rooms.
 On November 21, 1980, MGM Grand suffered the worst resort fire in the history of Las Vegas as a result of electrical problems, killing 87 people.
 It reopened eight months later.
 In 1986, Kerkorian sold the MGM Grand to Bally Manufacturing, and it was renamed Bally's.